Vodianoi/QuickPingMod/QuickPing/README.md

-## Known issues and next patch ideas
+## Known issues and ideas
-You can find the github and contribute by adding an issue at: [Github](https://github.com/Vodianoi/QuickPingMod)
+You can find the github and contribute by adding an issue at: [Github](https://github.com/Vodianoi/QuickPingMod) Please report any bug !

 ## Downloads
 *___[Thunderstore](https://valheim.thunderstore.io/package/Atopy/QuickPing/)___*